The history of peanuts is a journey from South America, to Asia, east across the Atlantic Ocean and back again to North America.

 Peanut butter was first introduced at the St. Louis World’s Fair in 1904 and became a source of delicious protein during the first two world wars.

 The peanut plant probably originated in Peru or Brazil in South America.
 No fossil records prove this, but people in South America made pottery in the shape of peanuts or decorated jars with peanuts as far back as 3,500 years ago.

 Their popularity grew in the late 1800s when PT Barnum’s circus wagons traveled across the country and vendors called “hot roasted peanuts!” to the crowds.
 Soon street vendors began selling roasted peanuts from carts and peanuts also became popular at baseball games.
-While peanut production rose during this time, peanuts were still harvested by hand, leaving stems and trash in the peanuts.
+While peanut production rose during this time, peanuts were still harvested by hand (learn more about the history of peanut harvesting here), leaving stems and trash in the peanuts.
 Thus, poor quality and lack of uniformity kept down the demand for peanuts.

 Around 1900, labor-saving equipment was invented for planting, cultivating, harvesting and picking peanuts from the plants, as well as for shelling and cleaning the kernels.
 With these significant mechanical aids, demand for peanuts grew rapidly, especially for oil, roasted and salted nuts, peanut butter and candy.

 In the early 1900s peanuts became a significant agricultural crop when the boll weevil threatened the South’s cotton crop.
 Following the suggestions of noted scientist Dr. George Washington Carver, peanuts served as an effective commercial crop and, for a time, rivaled the position of cotton in the South.